ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

    after the tests are completed;
 -  overview on the active devices and their versions.

-At the moment (17th October 2024), the SUT consist in:
+At the moment (October 2024), the SUT consist in:

 -  a production TMC, which is the “protagonist” of the tests (the subsystem which receives most of the commands);